By Marcus Fernandez

-The procedure followed in most states, which lawyers refer to as “fault states,” is for a person injured in an auto collision caused by the aggressive driving of another motorist to retain the services of a personal injury lawyer.
-The lawyer starts a lawsuit seeking damages against the driver responsible for causing the accident.
+The procedure followed in most states, which lawyers refer to as “fault states,” is for a person injured in an auto collision caused by the aggressive driving of another motor vehicle to retain the services of a personal injury lawyer.
+The lawyer files a lawsuit seeking damages against the other driver, who is responsible for causing the accident.

-Some of the damages recoverable in a personal injury lawsuit may include:
+Some of the damages recoverable in personal injury lawsuits include, but are not limited to:

-- Wages and benefits lost due to the injured party being unable to work while recovering from the injuries
+- Lost wages and benefits due to the injured party being unable to work while recovering from the severe injuries of the car accident

-- Lost or diminished future earnings capacity for an accident victim suffering a full or partial disability
+- Lost or diminished future earnings for an accident victim suffering a full or partial disability

 - Compensation for pain and suffering endured by the victim